Test helpers

 trigger.fire(new MouseEvent("click", { bubbles: true }));trigger.cleanup();This wraps the same setupTrigger() primitive used by Mountly features, so tests exercise real trigger behavior without a full feature module.

-These helpers are intentionally small.
+These helpers stay small on purpose.
 For end-to-end lifecycle tests, use createOnDemandFeature() and Playwright.
 For framework adapter tests, use these helpers to keep the fixture short and focused.